-- Expand advocacy and develop partnerships
+- Expanding advocacy and developing partnerships

-Complementing national-level and facility-based approaches, SIAPS and its predecessors have addressed medicine use in the community through community-based surveys, treatment literacy toolkits for patients, and supportive supervision and job aids.
-To support integrated community case management in Guinea, for example, SIAPS helped develop a job aid to guide community health workers (CHWs) in observing the first dose of medication given to a child.
+To complement national-level and facility-based approaches, SIAPS and its predecessors addressed medicine use in the community through community-based surveys, treatment literacy toolkits for patients, and supportive supervision and job aids.
+To support integrated community case management in Guinea, for example, SIAPS helped develop a job aid to guide community health workers in observing the first dose of medication given to a child.
 The job aid also supports counseling of family caregivers to ensure proper medicine use and adherence through the course of treatment.